AdaCore/spark2014/docs/ug/gnatprove_by_example/loop.rst

    :linenos:

-The loop invariant expresses that all elements up to the current loop index ``J`` have been zeroed out if initially smaller than ``Threshold``, and that elements that follow the current loop index have not been modified.
-With this loop invariant, |GNATprove| is able to prove the postcondition of ``Update_Arr_Zero``, namely that all elements initially smaller than ``Threshold`` have been zeroed out, and that other elements have not been
+The loop invariant expresses that all elements up to the current loop index ``J`` have been zeroed out if initially smaller than ``Threshold`` (using :ref:`Attribute Loop_Entry`).
+With this loop invariant, |GNATprove| is able to prove the postcondition of ``Update_Arr_Zero``, namely that all elements initially smaller than ``Threshold`` have been zeroed out, and that other elements have not been modified:
-modified:

 .. literalinclude:: results/update_arr_zero.prove
    :language: none

+Note that the commented loop invariant expressing that other elements have not been modified is not needed, as it is an example of :ref:`Automatically Generated Loop Invariants`.

 Consider now a variant of the same update loop over a vector: